weprodev/Fox.Mockery.Framework/README.md

 # Lumen Mocker
-Lumen mocker is a Mock Server which created base on [Lumen](https://lumen.laravel.com/docs/9.x) and [Prism](https://github.com/stoplightio/prism) for creating Mock Server for different services.
+Lumen mocker is a Mock Server which created base on [Lumen](https://lumen.laravel.com/docs/9.x).
 With this service you can have Mock server and Contract Testing.

 # Introduction